dyerlab/DLabMatrix/README.md

 Performs a singular value spectral decomposition on the matrix `A` resulting in left and right eigenvalues (`U` and `V`) as well as eigenvalues in `d`.
 If the original matrix was not factorable, no values are returned.

+<a name="Graph"></a>
+### Graph Structures

 <hr>

 ## Versions Highlights

-1.0.4 - Added Graph Structures and graph-theoeretic algorithms.
+1.0.5 - Added Graph Structures and graph-theoeretic algorithms.
+1.0.4 - Added export toR() for data structures as a protocol.
 1.0.3 - Refactoring some stuff.
 1.0.2 - added designMatrix, idepotentHatMatrix, asCovariance, asDistance, rowMatrix
 1.0.1 - Added Unit tests.